TSX: LGD

 Black Pine Idaho Map for website Dec 2017

 In June 2016, Liberty Gold acquired the Black Pine Property from Western Pacific Resource Corporation for US$800,000 cash, 300,000 shares of Liberty Gold and a 0.5% NSR reserved to Western Pacific.
-The project area totals 12,749 acres/5,159 ha and consists of unpatented mining claims on USFS and BLM lands, an Idaho state minerals lease, private lands and a majority interest in private mineral rights.
+At the time of acquisition, the project area totaled 12,749 acres/5,159 hectares and consisted of unpatented mining claims on USFS and BLM lands, an Idaho state minerals lease, private lands, and a majority interest in private mineral rights.
 The main gold zone encompassing the historic Black Pine mine is not subject to seasonal closures and can be accessed year-round, weather and road conditions permitting.

-As a result of the sale, Liberty Gold acquired the data for 1,874 shallow (average depth of 93 metres) historic drill holes totalling 191,500 metres, as well as over 10,000 historic surface soil and rock samples, blast hole samples and historic mining, engineering and permitting data.
+As a result of the sale, Liberty Gold acquired the data for 1,874 shallow (average depth of 93 meters) historic drill holes totaling 191,500 meters, as well as over 10,000 historic surface soil and rock samples, blast hole samples, and historic mining, engineering, and permitting data.

 Black Pine is underlain primarily by strata of the Pennsylvanian to Permian Oquirrh Group, which overlies Devonian and Mississippian strata on a series of low-angle normal faults.
 The Oquirrh Group is divided into a 300 meter thick section of “middle plate” consisting of silty/sandy carbonate rocks within a system of interleaved, low-angle thrust and normal faults, overlain by an “upper plate” consisting primarily of limey sandstone.
 Oxidized, finely-disseminated gold mineralization has been discovered throughout the middle plate over an area of approximately 14 km2.
 The highest gold grades in drilling are associated with calcareous siltstone in proximity to large listric normal faults.